ldionne/accu-2017-metaprogramming-in-cpp14/README.md

 ## Metaprogramming in C++14 and beyond

-This repository contains my [reveal.js][]-based presentation on metaprogramming for the March 2017 ACCU Bay Area C++ Meetup.
+This repository contains my [reveal.js][]-based presentation on metaprogramming for the [ACCU 2017][] conference.

 ## Basic usage
-Go to https://ldionne.com/accu-bay-area-meetup-03-2017 or open `index.html`
+Go to https://ldionne.com/accu-2017-metaprogramming-in-cpp14 or open `index.html` with your browser (does not work in Chrome).
-with your browser.
 The slides are also available as a pdf in `slides.pdf`.

 ## Advanced usage
 From the root of the repository,